 In June 2001, Mel received a Special Citation of Achievement from BMI for 3 Million broadcast performances of "Ruby, Don't Take Your Love To Town".
 Songs which have reached this coveted status are in a very select group of worldwide favorites.

 Singer/Entertainer: Mel has recorded more than sixty albums.
 He has had thirty-six Top Ten singles, with nine of them going to Number One - "Good Woman Blues," "Coca-Cola Cowboy," and "Southern Rain" to mention a few.

 In 1993, he recorded his first gospel album.
 This album is entitled "Beyond the Sunset".
 He followed it up with WINGS OF MY VICTORY.

-One of Mel's recent recordings is the "Old Dogs" album with Bobby Bare, Waylon Jennings, and Jerry Reed.
+He also recorded "Old Dogs" album with Bobby Bare, Waylon Jennings, and Jerry Reed.
 It was released in July of 1998 and received a nomination for the 1999 Vocal Event of the Year by the Country Music Association.